goetzk/tendenci-community/community-engagement.rst

 Every now and then the topic of community comes up in discussions around Tendenci and there is a general agreement it would be good to see more external contribution (a sentiment @goetzk doubt anyone will disagree with).

-Despite that, in the last two years @goetzk haven't seen any change in how Tendenci's parent company ('T's parent' from here on) tries to encourage or facilitate greater contribution.
+Despite that, in the last two years @goetzk haven't seen any change in how Tendenci's parent company ('Tendenci (corp)' from here on) tries to encourage or facilitate greater contribution.

 I have put together the following document to try and expose areas @goetzk believe can (and should) be addressed and try to offer suggested fixes to the problems discussed in the hope that they will lead to greater input from the developer community and make Tendenci a more attractive project to participate in.